jasonhowmans/slack-paperboy/Readme.md

 # Installation

 ## Setting up your environment
 There are a some environment variables the application needs before it can run.
-The best way of doing this is to add a file at `./env/default.sh` and use the `npm start` method to boot the app.
-This will automatically run the `default.sh` file first, making the vars available to node.
+The best way of doing this is to add your `.env` file to the project root.

 A sample of a environment file:
 ```
-GMAIL_API_KEY="<YOUR GMAIL API KEY HERE>";
+GMAIL_API_KEY="<YOUR GMAIL API KEY HERE>"
 ```